Eridan-Games-Studio/eridan-wiki/docs/games/atomic-horizon-warcaskets.md

 ## World

-Set in the [Atomic Horizon](worlds/atomic-horizon.md) universe, where corporations rule the colonies and wars are fought over fusion fuel and orbital territories.
+Set in the universe, where corporations rule the colonies and wars are fought over fusion fuel and orbital territories.

 ## Development Team